kubernetes/community/wg-naming/README.md

 **The following section will be reworked and formalized as a charter once the Working Group has been approved by the Steering Committee.**

-### Goals
+## Goals

-- Evaluate language and naming choices within the Kubernetes organization, with a specific initial focus of:
+- Evaluate language and naming choices within the Kubernetes project, with a specific initial focus of:
   - Removing barriers to contribution and adoption by replacing harmful language with neutral terms whenever possible, including but not limited to language linked to racism, sexism, homophobia, transphobia, ableism, or discrimination against any protected or historically underrepresented group.
   - Improving clarity of codebases and documentation by replacing idioms,